datascape/construction/projects/README.md

 4" pipe T with 3" sweep
 2 - 4" to 2" couplers
 Trade Pipe & Plumbing (Expanding) Foam Genius 300ml - [Soudal](https://www.soudal.co.uk/diy/products/trade-range/sanitary/trade-pipe-plumbing-foam-gen)
+Avoiding foams with Amines and Chlorinated phosphate esters such as TCPP (a/k/a tris-iso-chloropropyl phosphate)

 #### Jeff to buy: